software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 23
+> Exercise 24
 >
 > Once you have implemented the user stories of the Sprint, remove the excessive backend-related files, such as Java class files and Thymeleaf template files that were in the original example project and are not relevant to your project.
 Also, remove the excessive frontend-related files from the `frontend` folder.

 {: .important-title }

-> Exercise 24
+> Exercise 25
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Create a new tag called "sprint2".
 The release title should be "Sprint 2".
 Give a brief description for the release that describes the features implemented during the Sprint.

 {: .important-title }

-> Exercise 25
+> Exercise 26
 >
-> Decide which team member gives the Sprint Review demonstration at the beginning of the next Sprint.
+> The Scrum Master should prepare the Sprint Review demonstration at the beginning of the next Sprint.
 The team member should be _someone else as the one who gave it previously_.
 This team member should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and is able to show how the new features work in the user's perspective.
 If possible, demonstrate the features in the production environment.
 >
 > As in the previous Sprint Review, prepare some _sensible_ test data for the Sprint Review.